 Now in its twenty-second year, Cristo Rey Jesuit High School remains committed to serving families with limited financial means, who seek out a Jesuit, Catholic and college preparatory education for their children.
 The school opened its doors with only 70 students and now has grown to over 575.

 During its short existence, Cristo Rey has raised more than $30 million to build two new classroom buildings, a cafeteria, gymnasium, and state of the art library/media center.
 The former St. Stephen’s Elementary School was renovated in 2010 to house the counseling center, additional classrooms and offices, and the former St. Stephen’s Catholic Church was transformed into the Chapel of the Sacred Heart.

 In 2012, through a public/private partnership, Cristo Rey led the way in the creation of Pilsen Community Field at Harrison Park.
-Cristo Rey athletic teams now have a "home field" for soccer and softball, and students and the entire Pilsen community have access to an all-weather turf field for softball, Little League, soccer, lacrosse and other sports.
+Cristo Rey athletic teams now have a "home field" and the entire Pilsen community have access to an all-weather turf field.

 Cristo Rey continues to receive national recognition as a ground breaking model for urban education.
 In response to the success of Cristo Rey, the Cassin Educational Initiative Foundation and the Bill & Melinda Gates Foundation invested close to $30 million toward replicating this educational model around the United States.
 Currently, there are 32 high schools throughout the country that are associated through the Cristo Rey Network and operate using the educational model named for the first Cristo Rey School in Chicago.